Navigating Creativity and AI - how Enterprise marketers are preparing for the future

 For that reason, new tools are being adopted by the enterprise: from ChatGPT, to generative AI video tools like invideo AI and Eklipse, presentation tools and others - marketing teams are being forced to adapt.

 But it’s not only generative AI tools that are being adopted.
 The new circumstances are leading to interesting side effects that lead to new requirements: with image creation being as easy as typing your keyboard, companies will find themselves having 10X, or even 100X more media files.
 Using local servers or regular cloud-based storage just won’t cut it anymore, and a new wave of creative asset management tools is already gearing towards this new future.
+Other agile tools and methodologies are helping teams stay on top of things (see some of the best Notion templates as a great example).

 On the other hand, Roy mentions that their research shows the adopting all these new tools might lead to a saturation point—tool fatigue.
 As the initial excitement wanes, the focus shifts towards optimizing existing workflows.
 Companies increasingly prefer integrating new capabilities through plugins or enhancing their current tools rather than accumulating an unwieldy arsenal.
 This approach not only streamlines operations but also ensures a cohesive and efficient work environment in the face of ever-evolving marketing challenges.